cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

 Using JSweet annotations makes it possible to share classes between Java and JavaScript in a flexible way.
-Useless methods in JavaScript are erased, and some methods can have different implementation for Java and JavaScript.
+Useless methods in JavaScript are erased, and some methods can have different implementations for Java and JavaScript.

 ### Centralizing annotations in `jsweetconfig.json`